raviolli77/apple_watch_data_analysis/reports/int7x_writeup.md

 <img src="https://raw.githubusercontent.com/raviolli77/apple_watch_data_analysis/master/reports/figures/08_cal_time_series_weekday.png" />

-Here we get a better view into the seasonlity across our data.
-We can notice some trends in the weekdays.
+We can notice some seaonality in the weekdays.
 As well as a decreasing trend as the year goes on.
-Telling us that the user's activity decreased as the year moved on, this can be helpful in helping the user understand their work out regiments.
-We can help motivate the user to keep a stead workflow through the year if we showcase that they are starting to decrease activity later in the year.
+Telling us that the user's activity decreased as the year moved on, this can be helpful in recommendations to the user.
+We can help motivate the user to keep a steady workflow through the year if we showcase that they are starting to decrease activity later in the year.

 ## Conclusion

-I wanted to conlude there in this exploratory analysis.
+I wanted to conclude this exploratory analysis with this understanding of the user's energy burned for 2017.
 Most of the analysis I did can generalize to any data science project and can help users understand what to look for and ways of extracting more from your data.
 We saw that data can be extracted from existing columns to allow us to create slices on our data frame.
 Along with utilizing various visualization techniques to produce useful and insigthful plots.

 This project is still in its early iterations and I hope to expand the analysis to the various other categories that the Apple Watch collected and see the relationship across these covariates.